Kestell History, Family Crest & Coats of Arms

 Early Origins of the Kestell family

-Cornwall, where the family are known to have been resident at Kestell, in the parish of Egoshayle from the time of King John till the year 1737.
-CITATION[CLOSE]
+The surname Kestell was first found in Cornwall, where the family are known to have been resident at Kestell, in the parish of Egoshayle from the time of King John till the year 1737.

 Early History of the Kestell family